surifirstpin/biplus_documentation/docs/Dashboard.md

 ## Dashboard for Mobile Device

-BiPlus make it easier to view the dashboard list in mobile device easily and also it has following features;
+BiPlus make it easier to view the dashboard list, in mobile devices easily and it consist of following features;

 - Displays dashboard list.
 - Displays dashboard report data.